 Becks from Access Riviera suggests: Shady River Walk:

-For directions, there are 2 options: From the Fitlane in Sophia Antipolis follow Route des Crêtes passing Air France on the left until it joins Route des Macarons.
+For directions, this is the easiest access: from the Fitness Park gym in Sophia Antipolis (at the Dolines roundabout) follow Route des Crêtes passing Air France on the left until it joins Route des Macarons.
 Continue past the large fire station on the right-hand side until you reach a left bend in the road.
-There is a small carpark there ‘La Veirière’ and you can walk down to the river.
-Or, you can park here (see Google Map) and walk left along the river for 5-10 minutes.
+There is a small carpark on the left next to some riding stables ‘La Verrière’ and you can walk down to the river.

 There are plenty of shaded areas for a riverside picnic, and swimming holes.
 It’s great if you have toddlers because there are plenty of shallow areas for a splash and lots of wildlife to spot such as dragonflies and geckos!”

 Photo above and on right side of Pin provided by Becks, check out more ideas for accessible family fun on the Riviera on Access Riviera